Welcome to ACS

 About Us

-Our team Atmospheric Coupling Studies (ACS) is composed of dedicated young and senior researchers and scientists committed to enhancing the understanding of the interactions between solar wind and Earth, including the coupling processes within the magnetosphere, thermosphere, and ionosphere.
+Our team Atmospheric Coupling Studies (ACS) is composed of dedicated young and senior researchers and scientists committed to enhancing the understanding of the interactions between the Sun and the Earth system, including the coupling processes within the Magnetosphere-Ionosphere-Thermosphere (MIT) system.
+ACS promotes international collaboration and multidisciplinary research combining observations, simulations, geodetic measurements, and modeling tools.
+The group contributes to the advancement of Geodetic Space Weather Research through activities coordinated with ICCT, GGOS, and IAG initiatives.

 Members for the Current Term 2024-2028: